shopware/docs/products/extensions/b2b-suite/guides/storefront/acl-routing.md

 ## Registering routes

 All routes that need access rights need to be stored in the database.
-The B2B-Suite provides a service to simplify this process.
+The B2B Suite provides a service to simplify this process.
 For it to work correctly, you need an array in a specific format structured like this:

 ```php
 $myAclConfig =  [